re-rxjs/react-rxjs.org/docs/core-concepts.md

 And now the component can use `usePost(id)` by passing it's own id, and that component will re-render only when that post changes.
 The second parameter returned, `post$`, it's actually also a function so that it can be composed in other streams: `post$(id)` returns the observable instance that emits Posts for that specific id.

+Lastly, do not use this overload of `bind` as a way of calling the server.
+React-RxJS' mental model is that the observables are state, using bind to create a hook `useCreateUser(userName, email)` that makes the action of creating a new user won't work as you'd like to.
+Instead, create a [`signal`](#entry-points) and have an observable depend on that signal to send the request to the server.

 ## Suspense

 In an earlier example: